i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-22.04/events-alerts/managing-notifications/flapping.md

 compared against flapping thresholds to see what should happen:

--   If the service was not previously flapping and 31% is equal to or greater than the high flap threshold, Centreon Engine considers the service to have just started flapping.
+-   If the service was not previously flapping and 31% is equal to or greater than the high flap threshold, IT Monitoring Engine considers the service to have just started flapping.
--   If the service was previously flapping and 31% is less than the low flap threshold, Centreon Engine considers the service to have just stopped flapping.
+-   If the service was previously flapping and 31% is less than the low flap threshold, IT Monitoring Engine considers the service to have just stopped flapping.

 If neither of those two conditions are met, the flap detection logic